jsirianni/eth-miner/README.md

 idempotent.
 An attribute is set after installing the AMD driver to prevent future installation attempts.

-A majority of the miner configuration lies within a Systemd unit file for the Claymore mining service.
+The miner configuration lies within a Systemd unit file for the Claymore mining service.
 The rendered unit file will look something like this:
 ```
 # Managed by Chef.
 Do not edit by hand
 # Claymore must run as root in order to manage